Philipp-Sc/cosmos-rust-bot/packages/terra-rust-signal-bot/README.md

 ### Run terra-rust-signal-bot

-* If you already started the terra-rust-bot then you can use the terra-rust-signal-bot to either directly view the state or to activate the signal-bot.
+* If you already started the terra-rust-bot then you can use the terra-rust-signal-bot.

 * `cd ./packages/terra-rust-signal-bot`
-* `./run.sh receive-loop` (run the signal-bot)
+* `./run.sh activate` (run the signal-bot)
 * `./stop.sh` (stop the signal-bot)

-* `./terra-rust-signal-bot local-display -m "\help"  ` (to view the state directly)
-* replace `"\help"` with any other command to view the state.